WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 session <a href="/assets/TestRigor%20Behavior%20Driven%20Test%20Case%20Creation%20First%20Usage%20Test%20Report.pdf">is published here</a>.
 You can also watch a video of the testing session <a href="https://www.youtube.com/watch?v=Z29VmC7FiFc">here on my YouTube channel</a>.

-A note about TestRigor
+A note about testRigor
 =======================================================
-I am not an employee of TestRigor.
+I am not an employee of testRigor.
 I was not paid by them, or asked by them to do any of this testing.
 I performed the testing on my own, wrote a report, and sent it to Artem Golubev.
 He contacted me and offered to speak with me.
 He was cooperative and helpful.
 He has read this article, particularly since the modifications I made to the updates